Making the AI Revolution Work for Everyone (OECD)

 If the definitional boundaries of Artificial Intelligence (AI) remains contested, experts agree that we are witnessing a revolution.
 “Is this time different?” is the question that they worryingly argue over when they analyze the socio-economic impact of the AI revolution as compared with the other industrial revolutions of the 19th and 20th centuries.
 This Schumpeterian wave may prove to be a creative destruction raising incomes, enhancing the quality of life for all and generating previously unimagined jobs to replace those that get automatized.
 Or it may turn out to be a destructive creation leading to mass unemployment abuses, or loss of control over decision-making processes.
 This depends on the velocity and magnitude of the development and diffusion of AI technologies, a point over which experts diverge widely.
 It also depends on how societies react, both individually and collectively.
 The solutions are firmly enmeshed in politics.

-Policy-makers need to invest more resources to develop a finer understanding of the very notion and dynamics of the AI revolution.
+These ideas are considered in a commissioned research paper for the OECD (2017).
+It informs readers about how policy-makers need to invest more resources to develop a finer understanding of the very notion and dynamics of the AI revolution.
 Moreover, societies’ abilities to shape the AI revolution into a “creative destruction” and diffuse its benefits to all will mostly depend on how societies react, both individually and collectively.
 The solutions are firmly enmeshed in politics.